brittanyellich/refactor-dont-rewrite/cascadiajs2025/slides.md

 - Getting AI to help you: How to use agents today

 <!--
+The industry is moving fast.
+Now is not the time to invest in huge rewrite efforts or to spend valuable engineer innovation time on tech debt.
 -->

 ---
 layout: default
 ---

-# Homework
+# A challenge

-Make a list of tech debt problems that you have been putting off and give them to an AI Agent to handle them.
+Make a list of tech debt problems that you have been putting off and give them to an AI Agent tool to handle them.

 ## Resources